14 Warning Signs of Multiple Sclerosis

 Before receiving a medical diagnosis, patients with multiple sclerosis may exhibit some signs that could give clues to the development of the disease.
 Learn about them in this article.

-It’s possible that some cases of multiple sclerosis are difficult to detect, while for others, the symptoms are so pronounced that there is no doubt about its existence.
+Multiple sclerosis is an autoimmune disease, whose causes remain a challenge for scientific researchers.
+It’s possible that some cases of multiple sclerosis are difficult to detect, while for others, the symptoms are so pronounced that there’s no doubt about its existence.

 The main signs of multiple sclerosis